CodeBySRY/First-Semester/CS101/Assignment Codes/Lab Tasks/ReadMe.md

 ## 📚 Lab Contents
-This folder contains code implementations for two CS101L exercises.
+This directory contains code implementations for two CS101L.

 ### Lab A
 - Contains source code files for Lab #6